PriyeshPandey2000/whisper-stt/apps/whispering/src/lib/query/README.md

 ## Error Transformation Pattern

-A critical responsibility of the query layer is transforming service-specific errors into `WhisperingError` types that work seamlessly with our toast notification system.
+A critical responsibility of the query layer is transforming service-specific errors into `NoteFluxError` types that work seamlessly with our toast notification system.
 This transformation happens inside `resultMutationFn` or `resultQueryFn`, creating a clean boundary between business logic errors and UI presentation.

 ### Error Handling Architecture

 The error handling follows a clear pattern across three layers:

 1. **Service Layer**: Returns domain-specific tagged errors (e.g., `RecorderServiceError`)
-2. **Query Layer**: Wraps service errors into `WhisperingError` objects
+2. **Query Layer**: Wraps service errors into `NoteFluxError` objects
-3. **UI Layer**: Uses `WhisperingError` directly without re-wrapping
+3. **UI Layer**: Uses `NoteFluxError` directly without re-wrapping

 This pattern ensures consistent error handling and avoids double-wrapping errors.

 ### How It Works

 Services return their own specific error types (e.g., `RecorderServiceError`, `CpalRecorderServiceError`), which contain detailed error information.
-The query layer transforms these into `WhisperingError` with UI-friendly formatting:
+The query layer transforms these into `NoteFluxError` with UI-friendly formatting:

 ```typescript
 // From manualRecorder.ts - Error transformation in resultMutationFn